U.S. Stocks Lose Ground After Last Week's Rally

 Elsewhere, stocks across Asia ended mixed, with the Shanghai Stock Exchange down 0.1% and Hong Kong's Hang Seng Index up 0.5%.

-In commodities markets, U.S. crude oil rose 0.4% to $63.34 a barrel, extending gains that began over the weekend as fighting broke out near Tripoli, sending the oil-rich nation to the brink of civil war.
+In commodities markets, U.S. crude oil soared 1.8% to $64.19 a barrel, extending gains that began over the weekend as fighting broke out near Tripoli, sending Libya to the brink of civil war.
 The U.S. military said it withdrew a small contingent of American forces from the country, citing worsening security.

 Write to Avantika Chilkoti at Avantika.Chilkoti@wsj.com and Akane Otani at akane.otani@wsj.com